 The book Art Since 1900 is the de facto textbook of modernism and post-modernism for the next generation.
-It is currently being translated into Chinese and Farsi, among other languages.
-Many historians would like to see a book that is less centered on the North Atlantic, less faithful to North American practices of art history centered on the journal October, and more interested in interpretive methods other than formalism, psychoanalysis, the Frankfurt School, and poststructuralism.
+It is being translated into Chinese and Farsi, among other languages.
+Many art historians would like to see a textbook that is less centered on the North Atlantic, less faithful to North American practices of art history centered on the journal October, and more interested in interpretive methods other than formalism, psychoanalysis, the Frankfurt School, and poststructuralism.

 The book received a large number of negative reviews, but there is still no textbook to compete with it, and the book itself is into its third edition.

 Three colleagues at the School of the Art Institute and I worked for a while on a proposal for a book that could answer Art Since 1900.
 We considered it a kind of ethical duty, because we agreed that book reviews and specialized articles had not been displacing the increasing influence of Art Since 1900.
 (During those same years, around 2012, Hal Foster remarked that he didn’t see why the book was worth bothering with in that way—but since then it has become ubiquitous.)
 After a couple of months of work, we had a proposal and an interested editor, but we gave up on the project, mainly because it would take so much time.
 My colleagues rightfully decided to pursue their own careers instead of tethering themselves to a textbook.

 I wrote an account of our project, hoping to inspire other scholars to try to write their own responses.
 It was originally part of the book The End of Diversity in Art Historical Writing, but it was omitted from the published version.